szaumoor/ZSTweaks/ZSTweaks/readme.md

 All the information you need is in the ZSTweaks/configurations folder.
 Follow instructions and change things in any way you prefer.

+### I installed your mod, then changed some of the preferences in the file, but nothing changed

+The preferences only apply during installation.
+After, it's meaningless.
+Think about what you want before installation, not after.
+Otherwise, reinstall with the new preferences set.

 ## Credits

 - To BeamDog and Bioware for the game